vengroff/usingversion/README.md

 usingversion
 ============

-`packageversion` is a package designed to help other packages help their users keep tract of what version they are using.
+`usingversion` is a package designed to help other packages help their users keep tract of what version they are using.